I Project Finance – Introduction

 The facility agreement provides for affirmative covenants, negative covenants and financial covenants – we discuss each of these in brief below.
 These covenants are usually well negotiated between the borrower and the lenders.

 Affirmative covenants primarily record the continuing obligations of the SPV.
-Some of the usual affirmative covenants include compliance with applicable laws and clearances; the SPV's insurance and credit-rating obligations; the payment of taxes and other statutory dues; the lenders' right to inspect; the preservation of security; the constitution of the project management committee and audit subcommittee as required by the lenders; and the observer or lenders' nominee director on the board of the SPV.
+Some of the usual affirmative covenants include: compliance with applicable laws and clearances; the SPV's insurance and credit-rating obligations; the payment of taxes and other statutory dues; the lenders' right to inspect; the preservation of security; the constitution of the project management committee and audit subcommittee as required by the lenders; and the agreement to appoint an observer or lenders' nominee director on the board of the SPV.
 Further, information covenants such as the submission of audited accounts, information on ongoing or potential litigation, information on sale receivables are also incorporated as affirmative covenants.
 Information covenants also include, among other things, the periodic submission of information on the construction (the construction progress report), allowing periodic visits by the lenders on the project site (at the cost of the borrower), and furnishing reports by the lenders' consultants.
 This ensures that the lenders are able to monitor the construction and operation of the project and can determine if any action is required to be taken early on.

 Restricted payments concept